Skip to content

 Fine Artist, Painter, Printmaker.

-Based in Nottingham UK, Charlotte creates figurative art depicting fat bodies, exploring the intersection of fat politics, feminism, archaeology, history and animist connection with the land and nature.
-She draws inspiration from folklore, Paganims, mythology and archaeological finds.
-Working in paint, digital media and in both relief and intaglio printmaking methods, Charlotte is also interested in eco-art and paint-making using materials derived from nature.
+Based in Nottingham UK, Charlotte creates figurative art depicting fat bodies, exploring personal identity and the intersection of body politics, feminism, archaeology, history and animist connection with the land.
+She draws inspiration from folklore, mythology and archaeological finds.
+Working in paint, digital media and in both relief and intaglio printmaking methods, Charlotte is also interested in eco-art and paint-making using materials derived from nature and animation.

 Gallery